 About the Project

-Nmé (Sturgeon) is the top fish clan and an important resource to Native Americans.
-Sturgeon are revered as grandfathers and grandmothers, and sturgeon clan members are long-lived as are the fish.
-“The rehabilitation of lake sturgeon is a reflection of the Tribe’s present-day progression as a community and a Tribal Government,” says Gun Lake Tribal spokesman, James Nye.
+Nmé (Sturgeon) is the top fish clan and is an important resource to Native Americans.
+Sturgeon are revered as grandfathers and grandmothers.
+Sturgeon clan members share many characteristics of the fish including long life, slow and deliberate movement and being very knowledgeable.
+Culturally, they serve as the spiritual advisors and mediators for the tribe and are sought out for their wisdom.
+“The rehabilitation of lake sturgeon is a reflection of the Tribe’s present-day progression as a community and a tribal government,” says Gun Lake Tribal spokesman, James Nye.

-The spatial habitat available to all life history stages of the Nmé has been greatly reduced, resulting in population declines.
+The spatial habitat available to all life history stages of the Nmé has been greatly reduced resulting in population declines.
 Access to upstream areas in the Kalamazoo River was eliminated with the construction of a hydroelectric dam which began operating in 1936.
-The dam not only blocks passageways, it also scours the area immediately downstream where Nmé spawning now occurs.
+The dam not only blocks passageway, it also scours the area immediately downstream where Nmé spawning now occurs.

 Although adult populations within the river have been assessed, there has not been any on-the-ground habitat restoration to support their population.
 Our first big habitat restoration effort was in late summer of 2016.